The most important statistic on our dashboard, it shows the number of pageviews your site has.

-While the stats you see contain the pageviews based your computer's local settings, we calculate and invoice every month based on UTC time zone, therefore, you might see some differences between the exact number of pageviews in your invoice, as compared with the one from the Presslabs dashboard.
+While the stats you see contain the pageviews based your computer’s local settings, we calculate and invoice every month based on UTC time zone, therefore, you might see some differences between the exact number of pageviews in your invoice, as compared with the one from the Managed Hosting Dashboard.
 This situation is leveled from one month to the next.

 How can I see the traffic split - mobile-desktop - on my site?

-You can visualise your traffic (the pageviews) in the Presslabs Dashboard, on the Stats section, both split by mobile and desktop, as well as the total number of pageviews.
+You can visualise your traffic (the pageviews) in the Managed Hosting Dashboard, on the Stats section, both split by mobile and desktop, as well as the total number of pageviews.

 Why do I see more pageviews in GA than in the Presslabs dasboard?

 We count the pageviews using our proprietary counting mechanism and we say in full responsibility that the data shown in our dashboard is correct.
-The pageviews shown in your Google Analytics should be very close to the ones from the Presslabs dashboard, with small differences given by accelerated mobile pages, as we do not count AMP traffic.
+The pageviews shown in your Google Analytics should be very close to the ones from the Managed Hosting Dashboard, with small differences given by accelerated mobile pages, as we do not count AMP traffic.

 If you see, however, a significant difference, you should investigate further.
 The first thing to do is to make sure you only see the human pageviews in your Google Analytics Account.